HallofFamer/CLox/README.md

 ### CLox 1.6.0
 - Namespace as CLox's module system, allowing importing namespace and aliasing of imported classes, traits and functions.
-- Refactor the existing standard library with namespaces(in `clox.std` parent package), add new package `clox.std.network`.
+- Refactor the existing standard library with namespaces(in `clox.std` parent package), add new package `clox.std.net`.
 - Fix reentrancy problem with CLox, calling Lox closures from within C API becomes possible.
 - Cross-platform build with Cmake, as well as package manager with vcpkg(windows only).